• facebook

 Year 12 Jerseys

 Each year the Year 12 class have the option to order and purchase a personal jersey to mark the end of their school careers.
-This is done with the help of the Year 12 Coordinator.
-A smart design is encouraged using the school colours of blue, white and maroon.
+This is done with the help of the Stage 6 Coordinator.
+A smart design is encouraged using the school colours of navy, red and white.
 Depending on the design, students may be permitted to wear the jersey to school at the discretion of Administration.

 Out of Uniform Procedure